HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;11 CBO completes the evaluation and enrollment, updates the status of the referral to completed, and includes information on what was completed

 <p style="margin: 0 0 10px 50px; width: 95%;">
 To indicate completion, the following are performed by the CBO: Any procedures performed by the CBO are indicated by creating a <a href="StructureDefinition-SDOHCC-Procedure.html">SDOHCC Procedure</a> using the POST method of the FHIR API (i.e. CREATE through the FHIR API) on the CBO FHIR server.
-The procedure is connected to the service request thru referencing the <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> instance from the <a href="StructureDefinition-SDOHCC-Procedure.html">SDOHCC Procedure</a> Profile instance.
+The procedure is connected to the service request thru referencing the <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> instance from the <a href="StructureDefinition-SDOHCC-Procedure.html">SDOHCC Procedure</a> instance.
 Also, the relevant <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a> should refer to the <a href="StructureDefinition-SDOHCC-Procedure.html">SDOHCC Procedure</a> through the relevant <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task.output</a> field.
 The SDOHCC Task For Referral Management <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task.status</a> is updated to <a href="https://hl7.org/fhir/R4/codesystem-task-status.html#task-status-completed">completed</a>.
 </p>

 #### Provider Actions